COVID-19 pandemic in Seychelles: Subsequent cases

-By the end of the year the number of cases rose to 50665 while the number of active cases decreased to 41.
-The death toll remained unchanged.
+By the end of the year the number of cases rose to 51220 while the death toll remained unchanged.

-January to December 2023

-By the end of February the number of active cases had decreased to 15.

 Statistics

 Confirmed new cases per day

 Confirmed cases 14 March 2020 - 29 August 2021.

 Confirmed deaths per day

 Confirmed deaths 14 March 2020 - 29 August 2021.

 Government response

 Travel restrictions

 On 9 March 2020, Seychelles ahead of the planned arrival of the Norwegian Spirit announced a temporary closing for cruise ships.

 On 9 March 2020, Seychelles banned any person from Seychelles from travelling to China, South Korea, Italy, and Iran.
 An exception is made for returning residents.

 A 26-year-old man, working at Seychelles International Airport, tested positive for coronavirus on Monday, 6 April, bringing the country's total number of infections to 11, Following the detection of this infection, a travel ban order came into effect at midnight on Wednesday 8 April in Seychelles, except for essential service workers.
 This measure will be maintained for 21 days.

 In March, the Seychelles International Airport was closed.
 It opened again to scheduled traffic on 1 August 2020.